hahaga/line-bot/README.md

 ```
 mkdir ~/.bothub
 ```
-Navigate to the MyBot directory
+Open the project folder and navigate to the MyBot directory
 ```
 cd MyBot
 ```